 To keep costs in check, IT teams should understand application requirements and track data usage and networking trends.
-They must also consider broader obligations such as security and compliance.
+They must also consider broader obligations, such as security and compliance.

-Multi-cloud cost considerations: An example
+Multi-cloud cost considerations

 An example helps illustrate the specific multi-cloud costs an enterprise can incur.

 Let's say an organization runs an application in AWS that generates transaction data.
 Then, the company moves that data to Google Cloud to train machine learning models.
-In this multi-cloud scenario, numerous factors could affect, and ultimately increase, costs, including:
+In this multi-cloud scenario, numerous factors could affect -- and ultimately increase -- costs, including:

-- whether transaction data is stored on both AWS and Google Cloud;
+- Whether transaction data is stored on both AWS and Google Cloud.

-- data lifecycle management practices across clouds;
+- Data lifecycle management practices across clouds.

-- access controls and data-loss prevention measures to protect data in each cloud, as well as data in transit.
+- Access controls and data-loss prevention measures to protect data in each cloud, as well as data in transit.

 1. Data lifecycles

-When organizations have customer-facing services that generate data, or they accumulate data for analytics, they must pay close attention to multi-cloud storage costs.
+When organizations have customer-facing services that generate data, or accumulate data for analytics, they must pay close attention to multi-cloud storage costs.